RapTho/iot-digital-engineering/2_Containerization.md

 - `--jobs 2` runs 2 stages in parallel
 - `--platform linux/amd64,linux/arm64` ensures the image runs on both standard x86 and ARM-based systems.
 This is important because **newer MacBooks use Apple Silicon (ARM64)**
 - `--manifest` creates the manifest
-- `--layers=false` caches intermediate images during the build process
+- `--layers=false` avoids caching intermediate images during the build process

 Replace `/path/to/Containerfile` with the actual path to your `mosquitto` folder.